-Inversion is an interactive audio-visual performance depicting the process of healing the past trauma or unpleasant memories by transcending oneself to celebrate rebirth and transformation.
-Healing process rarely takes a linear or straightforward step but it often undergoes a repeated motion of going back and forth with flashbacks.
-Inspired by the works in the fields of quantum healing and epigenetics, this work explores an interconnection within several sets of dichotomies: past vs. present, darkness vs. light, mind vs. body.
-At the nexus of sound, vision and motion interactivity, the performance consists of four parts.
-At first, the physical motion with the towel wipes out the screen via tracking technique therefore creating a real time interaction between motion, sound and audio.
-This part represents the desire to erase the past by simply blocking out the past.
-In the second part, the tension between the past and present time occurs through audio visual interaction of cello sound since it erases and redraws the lines that were deleted.
-In doing so, it shows how the healing process often involves both suppressing unpleasant memories while also having a recurrence of such memories with flashback.
-In the third movement, an automatic drawing is created with the sound of violin pitch, this represents a new vision for the future.
-Violin pitch and amplitude dictate the colors and size of the brush.
-At the end, transcendence and rebirth occur as the artist becomes part of the screen to embody the remnants of past wounds being replaced by a new vision.
-The video is made by digitally modifying a painting from my “Zeal Series” (2017) which highlights the spontaneity and unadulterated rawness.
+Inversion is an interactive audio-visual performance depicting the process of healing past trauma or unpleasant memories by transcending oneself to celebrate rebirth and transformation.
+The healing process rarely takes a linear or straightforward step, but it often undergoes a repeated motion of going back and forth with flashbacks.
+Inspired by the progress in the fields of quantum healing and epigenetics, this work explores the interconnection within several sets of dichotomies: past vs. present, darkness vs. light, mind vs. body.
+At the nexus of sound, vision, and motion interactivity, the performance consists of four parts.
+At first, the physical motion with the towel wipes out the screen via tracking technique, therefore creating a real time interaction between motion, sound, and audio.
+This part represents the desire to erase the past by simply blocking it out.
+In the second part, the tension between the past and present occurs through the audio-visual interaction of cello sound as it erases and redraws the lines that were deleted.
+This part shows that the healing process can involve suppressing unpleasant memories, as well as the recurrence of flashback memories.
+In the third movement, an automatic drawing is created with the violin notes, which represents a new vision for the future.
+Violin pitch and amplitude will dictate the colors and sizes of the brushstrokes.
+At the end, transcendence and rebirth occur as the artist becomes part of the screen to embody the remnants of past wounds, which are being replaced by a new vision.
+The video is made by digitally modifying a painting from my “Zeal Series” (2017) which highlights the spontaneity of unadulterated rawness.

 The work was created in Audio-Visual Workshop (CCRMA, Stanford Univ.)

 Premiered at CCRMA Online Streaming Concert (July 24, 2020)